 Now that I have an imagery in your mind, why not try the recipe below and give me a shout out if you do 🙂

-Pakoras or Bhajjiyas are known for being the best vegan, guilty snacks because they really need a lot of oil to be fried.
+Pakoras or Bhajjiyas are known for being the best vegan, guilt ridden snacks because they really need a lot of oil to be fried.
 But last week I tried this new recipe on my Princess Home Air Fryer and it was just amazing.
 I had more than 10 pakoras made with just 1.5 tbsp of oil.
 And before you think if they were crispy like the original ones – hell yes, they were crispy AF!